-Over the past three decades, Mazak has continuously grown and advanced its North American Headquarters to meet the ever-evolving technology demands of its customers as well as provide them with the support they need to increase their productivity and competitiveness.
-In fact, the North American Headquarters started out as a 16,900 square-foot campus, and by the year 2014, it will encompass 800,000 square feet of space.
+Over the past four decades, Mazak has continuously grown and advanced its North American Headquarters to meet the ever-evolving technology demands of its customers as well as provide them with the support they need to increase their productivity and competitiveness.

 National Technology Center

 Mazak started constructing a network of Technology Centers throughout North America in the early 1980s to further immerse itself in the market and develop long-term relationships with customers.
 In 1996, the National Technology Center in Kentucky opened its doors to eventually serve as the main hub for the seven regional Technology Centers that exist today.

 Similar to the way in which it has grown and enhanced its manufacturing plant, Mazak is continuously investing in and improving its Technology Centers to further strengthen its service and support initiatives.
 To date, six of Mazak’s eight Technology Centers have undergone some form of relocation as a way to expand and effectively accommodate increased customer capacity.

 The National Technology Center, which started out as a 33,000-square-foot facility, has undergone two major expansions since 1996 and now encompasses 100,000 square feet of space.
 The most recent expansion made room for customer training rooms, the National Service Department as well as the Customer Training and Documentation Departments.
 Today, the National Technology Center is a total solutions provider that serves customers and the company’s regional Technology Centers.